The recording for the CHASSY webinar ‘Engineering Yeast for Biotechnology – new prospects for industry’ is now available. Click here to watch it.

 CHASSY coordinator, John Morrissey, participated in the Cork Science Festival’s ‘Science for Sustainability’ event.
 An exhibition on scientific advances contributing to environmental and economic sustainability ran in St Peter’s, Cork from the 10th -19th November 2017.
 Dr Morrissey’s talk, ‘Fermenting the Future’ outlined the contribution that yeast biotechnology can make to sustainability (11th November @ 18:30).
-To attend, register for free here.

 The CHASSY consortium met in Straubing, Germany, for its first annual meeting in early October 2017.
 This 2 day meeting included scientific updates and planning, meetings of the various project bodies and work packages, a tour of Clariant’s wheat straw to ethanol demonstration plant, a poster session displaying the researchers’ work, and an enjoyable group dinner.
 The meeting was a great opportunity to form and strengthen collaborations, to plan the work for year 2 of the project, to learn about some concrete applications of yeast research and biotechnology in the bio-based economy, and to get to know the people working on the project.
 Thanks to Clariant for organising.
+The photo album is available here.
 We look forward to meeting again in 2018!

 CHASSY PI, Jens Nielsen, was awarded the prestigious ‘Energy Frontiers Award’ by the Italian oil company, ENI.
 He was presented with the award in a ceremony attended by the Italian president.
 The ENI award is known as the ‘Nobel Prize for Energy’ by the scientific community.
 Professor Nielsen was given the award in recognition of his work on producing hydrocarbons in yeast.
 Read the full press release here.